Queen’s Club Championships

 Dates

-The 2023 ATP Queen’s tennis tournament will take place from the 19th to the 25th of June 2023.
+The 2023 ATP Queen’s Tennis tournament took place from the 19th to the 25th of June 2023, with singles qualifying taking place on the 17th and 18th of June 2023.

-The 2023 tournament will be played in the same week as the ATP 500 tournament in Halle, Germany, and the WTA tournaments in Birmingham, Venice, and Berlin.
+The 2023 tournament was played in the same week as the ATP 500 tournament in Halle, Germany, and the WTA tournaments in Birmingham, Venice, and Berlin.

 Tickets